 The plentiful accommodation situated directly on the doorsteps of Tsugaike’s slopes falls into several different broad categories; hotels, pensions, lodges and traditional Japanese guest houses (“minshuku” and “ryokan”).
 All are comfortable and friendly, but below is a basic explanation of the general* differences between these lodging types to help you choose the accommodation that is right for you.

-* Please be aware that the there is no universal standard to differentiate accommodation types by name, therefore the following explanations are intended as a general description only.
+* Please be aware that there is no universal standard to differentiate accommodation types by name, therefore the following explanations are intended as a general description only.

 The word “hotel” refers to a larger establishment (10 or more guest rooms) whose rooms are typically western style, featuring beds and a private, attached toilet and bath.
 Additionally, hotels often have traditional communal bath or hot spring facilities as well.